tarql/tarql/README.md

 * Find a way of producing consistent blank nodes from strings (esp. in multiple CONSTRUCT clauses)
 * Find a way of using the table multiple times, e.g.: `{ { SELECT ?author1 { TABLE } } UNION { SELECT ?author2 { TABLE } } }`
 * Handle tables where repeated values within a column are omitted, maybe tarql:valueFromPreviousRow(?a))
+* Make a proper homepage and set it up at http://tarql.deri.ie/
 * Support Excel files?
 * Find a way of streaming the CSV parser output into ARQ
 * Read input from stdin?